Cadence of Hyrule

-is a rhythm game developed by Brace Yourself Games and published by Nintendo.
-The game is a crossover of Crypt of the NecroDancer with The Legend of Zelda, combining the rhythm-based movement and fighting mechanics with elements reminiscent of earlier games in the Zelda franchise.
-The game was released for the Nintendo Switch on June 13, 2019.
+is a 2019 rhythm game developed by Brace Yourself Games and published by Nintendo for the Nintendo Switch.
+The game is a crossover between Crypt of the NecroDancer and Nintendo's The Legend of Zelda series, combining the rhythm-based movement and fighting mechanics with elements reminiscent of earlier games in the Zelda franchise.
+The game was released on June 13, 2019 to generally positive reviews from critics.

 Gameplay

 Cadence of Hyrule combines the rhythm-based gameplay of Crypt of the NecroDancer with settings, characters, and music from The Legend of Zelda series.
 Players play the majority of the game as either Link or Princess Zelda, with other characters such as NecroDancer protagonist Cadence becoming unlocked by progressing through the game or completing certain quests, each with their own unique abilities.
 Players venture across the overworld, composed of predefined regions and map layouts related to Zelda lore such as Hyrule Castle or Death Mountain, but whose relative placement is procedurally generated for each new save file.
 This map remains the same throughout an entire game, but certain dungeons such as those found in temples will be randomly generated every time they are visited.
 Whenever enemies are in an area, the player is required to move and attack in time to the music using the directional buttons, with bonus multipliers and extra rewards available for maintaining the beat.
 Throughout the game, the player can find or purchase weapons and equipment, such as shovels for digging through dirt or torches that can reveal the contents of chests, as well as recurring Zelda items such as bows, bombs, and hook shots.

 Partially carrying over roguelike elements from NecroDancer, the player will lose amassed rupees and temporary items if they lose all of their health.
 Diamonds, which can be found in dungeons or earned by defeating every enemy in an area, are retained even if the player gets a game over.
 Players can activate Sheikah Stones in certain areas, which they can either fast travel to or respawn from following a death.
 The game features optional modes such as "fixed-beat mode", which removes the need to play to the music, and permadeath mode, which challenges players to play through the campaign without dying once.
 The game can also be played co-operatively with a second player on the same Switch unit with each player using one Joy-Con to move.